Luke

 Introduction

-Our passage for study consists of an oracle (the sign of the shaking of the nations) v25-28, a parable (the parable of the fig tree) v29-31, a sure saying v32-33, and finally, an exhortation on watchfulness.
-Jesus calls on us to be alert, for it is very easy for a believer to slip into the cares of daily living such that we fail to read the signs of our Lord's coming, or even worse, drift in faith such that we miss out on joining with him in the day of glory.
+In our passage for study, Jesus calls on us to be alert, for it is very easy for a believer to slip into the cares of daily living and drift in faith such that we miss out on joining with him in the day of glory.

 The passage

 v28.
-The sign of the "sun, moon and stars", of the shaking of all power and authority through the preaching of the gospel, reminds believers that their liberation draws near.
+The shaking of all power and authority should remind believers that their liberation draws near.
 This was true for the apostles, and it is also true for us.

 v29-31.
 As new sprouts on the fig tree tell us that summer is near, so the presence of these signs tell us that God's eternal reign is bursting in upon us.
-The early Christians witnessed Jerusalem surrounded by armies and the movement of the gospel from Jerusalem to Rome.
-They witnessed the signs and knew well that the end of the restored kingdom of Israel was at hand.
+The early Christians witnessed Jerusalem surrounded by armies and they knew well that the end of the restored kingdom of Israel was at hand.
 History tells us that the believers fled Jerusalem before its destruction by Rome in 70AD.
 These same signs will herald the end of our age and the realization of the kingdom of heaven.
 Let us pray that we too will be able to read the signs in that day.

 v32-33.
-The apostles did indeed witness the fulfillment of Jesus' words.
-Again, we need to be reminded that Jesus' prophetic words have different levels of fulfillment; they apply to our age as well as to the church in the first century.
+Finally, Jesus answers the disciples' question "when", namely "this generation will not pass away until all these things have taken place."
+The apostles did indeed witness the fulfillment of Jesus' words, but we need to be reminded that Jesus' prophetic words apply to our age as well as to the church in the first century.

 v34-36.
 Jesus warns his disciples to be alert.
 These words warn us to not get caught up in worldly interests such that we take our eyes off Jesus.
 The last days will be devoid of faith and many believers will be carried away with the cares of the world.
 We need to pray that God will give us clear insight such that we are not lead us away from Christ.
 In the end, only those who continue to trust in the Son of Man will stand with him in the last day.